Halloween in Chicago

 Devil in the White City tours: The Chicago Architecture Foundation offers a 3½-hour bus tour that explores the links between the 1893 Columbian Exposition in Chicago and serial murderer Henry H. Holmes.
 It's $55.

-Cemetery tours: The Chicago Architecture Foundation offers two-hour walking tours of Graceland Cemetery and occasional tours of Rosehill and Calvary cemeteries.
+Cemetery tours: The Chicago Architecture Center offers two-hour walking tours of Graceland Cemetery and occasional tours of Rosehill and Calvary cemeteries.

 Ghost tours: Reserve early for weekends and Halloween.
 Here's Choose Chicago's list of haunted Halloween tours in 2018.